 Further details of the MSc Sport, Physical Activity and Mental Health programme, including applicant entry criteria are available on our website.

-Closing date for the submission of personal statements/applications is 5pm on Thursday 30 July 2020.
+The closing date for the submission of personal statements/applications is 12 noon on Friday 16 July 2021 (BST).
 Applications should be submitted by email to Professor Andy Smith.

-Interviews will be held virtually and are scheduled to take place on Friday 7 August 2020.
+Interviews will be held virtually and are scheduled to take place on Tuesday 27 and Wednesday 28 July 2021.
+These are fixed interview dates.